CaoRuiming/bpr-wordpress/wp-content/plugins/powerpress/readme.txt

 = Fan of PowerPress and want to show your support? = If you are a fan of PowerPress, we would greatly appreciate it if you could take a moment and [leave us a review on WordPress.org](https://wordpress.org/support/plugin/powerpress/reviews/?rate=5#new-post).
 Your support is greatly appreciated!

+= 8.2.10 =
+* Released 04/23/2020
+* Update design for episode box--media URL section and Remove Episode moved
+* Artwork previews now will use default images rather than broken ones
+* Fixed a compatibility issue with older php versions

 = 8.2.9 =
 * Released 04/03/2020